 With the majority of storms located in the Prealpine regions, orographic triggers for convective initiation play an important role in Switzerland (Nisi et al., 2016; Linder et al., 1999).
 The main Alpine ridge poses a strong separation for thunderstorms.
+The thunderstorm track may occasionally persist across the main Alpine ridge, but no rotation signature is consistently trackable

-With the thunderstorm frequency dropping substantially over the inner Alpine regions in Fig. 3a, we can see that thunderstorm tracks generally do not persist crossing the Alpine ridge.
-In Fig. 3b we can see the inner Alpine regions devoid of rotation detections.
-Additionally, Fig. 5a shows only one mesocyclone track crossing the Alps, while all other tracks heading towards the main Alpine ridge decay priorly.
-This supports the hypothesis that high-altitude mountainous terrain has an inhibiting impact on the rotation dynamics of a thunderstorm.
+345 across.
+This further reinforces the notion With the thunderstorm frequency dropping substantially over the inner Alpine regions in Fig. 3 a), we can see that thunderstorm tracks generally do not persist crossing the Alpine ridge.
+In Fig. 3 b) we can see the inner Alpine regions devoid of rotation detections.
+Additionally, Fig. 5 a) shows only one mesocyclone track crossing the Alps, while all other tracks heading towards the main Alpine ridge decay prior.
+This supports the hypothesis that high altitude mountainous terrain has an inhibiting impact on the rotation dynamics of a thunderstorm.

-5 Conclusions
+350 5 Conclusions

-The implementation of a radar-based mesocyclone detection algorithm and the analysis of the years 2016-2020 allows for a first-time assessment of the occurrence of mesocyclones in Switzerland.
-Around 80 thunderstorms per convective season (April-October) had a mesocyclone, distributed over 22 d per convective season.
+Overall, the The implementation of a radar-based mesocyclone detection algorithm and the analysis of the years 2016-2020 allows a first time assessment of the occurrence of mesocyclones in Switzerland.
+Around 80 thunderstorms per year convective season (April - October) had a mesocyclone, distributed over 22 days per year convective season.
 It is evident that mesocyclones can be detected and tracked in a large portion of the Swiss radar domain.
-While range is usually a limitation, the maximum detectable range for mesocyclones in the Swiss radar network exceeds 100 km per radar.
-The accompanying relative quality index map helps interpret where the mesocyclone detection is impeded by the physical limitations of the radar network.
-The most pronounced limitations are over the Jura in northwestern Switzerland and over the inner, main Alpine ridge, as well as at far ranges outside of Switzerland.
+The While range is usually a limitation, the maximum

+355 detectable range for mesocyclones in the Swiss radar network exceeds 100 km per radar.
+The accompanying relative quality index map helps interpret, where the mesocyclone detection is impeded by the physical limitations of the radar network.
+The most pronounced limitations are over the Jura in Northwestern Switzerland and over the inner, main Alpine ridge, as well as at far ranges outside of Switzerland.